Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

 To run and deploy this sample, you need the following:
 * [Node.js]
 * [Git]
-* An Azure subscription to create an App Service and a Key Vault.
+* An Azure subscription to create a Key Vault and other services (such as App Service) used in this sample.
 * An App registration to Authenticate.

-If you don't have an Azure subscription or App registrations, create a [free account] or [App registrations] before you begin.
+If you don't have an Azure subscription or App registration, create a [free account] or [App registration] before you begin.

 ### Step 1: Create an Azure Key Vault and add a secret
 * Create an [Azure Key Vault] from Azure Portal.